petedermott/roleplaying-characters/jakara.md

 - She has a serious distrust of the clergy and related religious institutions, cannot differentiate between cultists and regular priests
 - None materialistic, only owns things that the Wayfarers have given her, has no desire for riches and social status.
 - Randomly believes that all innkeepers know each other and will constantly ask for "the usual" no matter where she is
+- Will "forget" about Dark Sky if it happens

 ## References in media
 - Judy Hopps (Zootopia)